Drc3p0/open-source-hardware-template/README.md

 The proposed structure of folders within this template is based on the 'Best Practices for Open-Source Hardware' document published by the Open Source Hardware Association. http://www.oshwa.org/sharing-best-practices/

-You are free to modify this document as it best suits your needs, by overwriting the text on each paragraph and adding any information or extra files that you consider useful.
+You are free to modify this document as it best suits your needs, by overwriting the text on each paragraph and adding/deleting any information or extra files that you consider useful.

 You can start by deleting this section, including this line of text.